 “No. You may not bake a French baguette right now.
 We are leaving in five minutes.
 If you don’t have your shoes on and in the car by then, you’ll be going to church barefoot.
 We’ll talk more about your French baking later.”

 this blog occasionally uses affiliate links and I will be compensated if you purchase after clicking on my links, at no extra cost to you. read full disclosure here

 Set Them Up For a Yes

 When my oldest child was a toddler, I heard my favorite parenting expert speak.
 He was talking about how he encouraged his kids to “set themselves up for a yes” before they approached him with a question.

 For instance, if his child wanted to spend time with a friend, she should cover all her bases before asking.
 Assuring him the friends’ parents would be there, providing a phone number, what they’d be doing together, when she’d leave, when she’d be home, all her responsibilities were done, etc. In other words, he encouraged them to get everything in order ahead of time so that he could say yes.

 I love this.
 When my child asks me for a privilege, I don’t want to have to go through a list of, “have you’s?”
 So they know not to even ask until they’ve finished everything required of them.

 Out of 4 kids, I have 2 that are capable of baking a French baguette. (don’t ask why I’m using a French baguette for this example… I have no idea)

 However, they are still kids.
-Which means their cognitive ability to process depth of time, reasonable expectations, etc, is still developing.
+This means their cognitive ability to process depth-of-time, reasonable expectations, etc, is still developing.
 How in the world are they suppose to learn that 5 minutes is not enough time to bake pastries, if I don’t tell them, “NO, honey, look at the hands of the clock.
 The long hand is right here.
 We are leaving when it gets right here.
 That is not enough time to bake.
 So, No, you may not.”

 So, When is it OK to Say No to Your Child?